mquinteladev/TwitterAssessment/README.md

 **API Application**

- - In the app setting, you can find the Twitter section, replace your desired values, and use current is valid.
+ - In the app setting, you can find the Twitter section, replace your desired values, use current is valid too.
  - Existing unit test integration was creating for the development porpoise; unit test coverage is not near 10% as per time constraints.